 The most clear measuring element for these two practices is the amount of investing directed towards reskilling and upskilling programs and other procedures that can help the workforce properly adapt, for example technological services or products for training and education.

-We have developed a corporate government tool that helps establish ESG impact objectives for employees in regards to the sustainability strategy of the company.
 Through our technology we are able to activate and track employees’ impact, creating engagement that translates into improved ESG metrics, reputational value and an overall positive impact for the environment and society.